Location

 The ground floor

 The hallway leads to the main sitting room of impressive dimensions.
 The decor has remained in the same spirit as it was originally conceived.
 A painted wooden coffered ceiling tops the room.
 The window frames feature elaborate woodwork and the walls are panelled.
-The living room boasts a wooden fireplace carved in the Provençal style and opens out onto the terrace and the garden with a view of the Papal city.
+The living room boasts an carved oak fireplace and opens out onto the terrace and the garden with a view of the Papal city.
 The sitting room serves the other three rooms; a wooden staircase with a balustrade climbs to the mezzanine and the kitchen.
 On one side, two double glass doors open into a room that is also panelled.
 The walls are divided into several sections including grisaille paintings of romantic scenes and decorative elements with baroque echoes such as shells and flower garlands.
 The ceiling, marked by an arched cornice, is decorated with stucco reliefs; a marble fireplace with inlay in the "pietra dura" style is located between the two double doors.
 Opposite, a second room also features wood panelling and a wooden fireplace.
 These two rooms open each onto a terrace overlooking the garden and the town of Avignon to the east.
 A third room opens onto a side part of the garden.

 At the back of the living room, a staircase with a dozen steps leads to a mezzanine, separated by a double glass door from an extensive kitchen and an adjacent laundry room.